erickbytes/divbull/divbull.com/content/blog/The-ETF-Bias.md

 The truth is that it's easy to lose money by picking a bad stock at the wrong time.
 I've picked plenty of losers.
-But if you choose well, you can ride a stock's momentum for a long time, beat the market and make gains in multiples higher than a passive approach.
-With stockpicking, you need to be more dilligent in taking profits to reduce your downside risk.
+But if you choose well, you can ride a stock's momentum for a long time, beat the market and make gains multiples higher than a passive approach.
+With stockpicking, you might need to be more dilligent in taking profits to reduce your downside risk.
+This active nature is not desirable to fund oriented investors.
+For those who don't mind the time to be hands on, this gives more granular control of your risk exposure.

 Don't get me wrong, you should own the market.
 My 5th largest position currently is an S&P 500 index fund.
 I'm not suggesting we should abandon ETFs and mutual funds.
 Instead, keep your eyes